sdkrach/Palladio-Editors-Tree/README.md

 Palladio-Editors-Tree
 =====================
-Plugins for tree editors for models of the Palladio Component Model (PCM).
+Tree editors for models of the Palladio Component Model (PCM).

 Eclipse Update Sites